THE WORLD AS A COMMON

 YOGI LIVES WITHOUT FOOD AND WATER

-Reuters Video, New Delhi, India
+Reuters Video, India

 Prahlad Jani claimed he was surviving without food and water for the last 70 years.
 The Defense Institute of Physiology and Allied Sciences kept him under surveillance to conduct a study in order to expose the phenomenon behind his claim, concluding Jani was truthful.
 Neurophysician Sudhir Shah stated Jani’s survival was miraculous.
 Initial test reports confirmed Jani’s body had undergone a biological transformation due to yoga exercises.
 Doctors state there were no signs of fatigue or other symptoms of medical health problems.
 Not much was known about Jani’s background, since he left home at the age of seven and has been wandering through jungles ever since.
 The studying of Jani and the corresponding results led to a medical highlight in the world of science.